P&G Oral-B Mobile App Redesign

 As a part of the Oral-B team in Alchemy, we worked directly with the P&G Oral-B business leaders to undertake a redesign of the mobile application in conjunction with the launch of new hardware.

-Please note: Due to the confidential proprietary nature of this work, artifact examples will not be publicly available on this site, but please reach out for additional details.
+Please note: Due to the confidential proprietary nature of work, additional design examples will not be publicly available here but can be made available upon request.

 Our brand leadership were interested in evolving the Oral-B mobile application experience.
 Previous feedback and analytics indicated there was room for opportunity to create experiences that would encourage higher rates of utilization and engagement; additionally, the business leaders wanted to uncover potential unmet needs.
 Our team worked to conduct user research to help inform decisions for the new application as well as oversaw design from initial ideas to implementation.